Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Is the Devil’s Path a Loop?

-Not much!
+Not many!
 There’s a good spring on the east side of Plateau, but there are no guarantees with mountain springs.
 After that, the next flowing water you’ll see will be at Diamond Notch Falls, right before you climb West Kill.

 For this reason, many through-hikers stage water in Stony Clove Notch to pick up on their way through.